 Parmigianino (Italian, 1503–1540) was, after Correggio, the most celebrated painter from his birthplace of Parma.
 Heralded as an originator of Mannerism, he developed an expressive, personalized style.
 His active years were spent entirely in Italy, though his fame and reputation spread across Europe through the wide dissemination of his etchings, which displayed tremendous skill.
 In its emphasis on elegantly attenuated forms, Parmigianino’s work is characterized by an opposition to the naturalistic style established by earlier Renaissance painters.

-It has been suggested that the picture portrays the noblewoman Giulia Gonzaga, at the time of her marriage to Vespasiano Colonna, but definitive identity has yet emerged.
+It has been suggested that the picture portrays the noblewoman Giulia Gonzaga, at the time of her marriage to Vespasiano Colonna, but definitive identity has yet to emerge.
 The meaning of the portrait also remains an open question.

 About the Galleria Nazionale di Parma